LudwigBooysen/MC-ColoredBricks/README.md

 ### Features
 #### 🌟🌟🌟
-- Customizeable textures and functions, beacuse of the easy to understand and open source code.
+- Customizable textures and functions, because of the easy-to-understand and open-source code.
-- How my minecraft datapack idea works and my goals for the project
+- How my Minecraft data pack idea works and my goals for the project
-- Original sources for where I got the information on the minecraft facts.
+- Original sources for where I got the information on the Minecraft facts.
 - Formulas and calculated shading tricks for making the original texture.
 - Steps for contribution and pull request procedures.
 - Issuing format and recommendations.

-# Minecraft Colored Bricks
+# Minecraft Colored Bricks v1.0.0
 #### 🧱 🧱 🧱
 ![](https://github.com/LudwigBooysen/MC-ColoredBricks/blob/main/Images/all_colors.png)